adityat/fastconsensus/README.md

 ```
 -t tau
 ```
 (Optional) `tau` is a float between `0` and `1`.
-Elements of the consensus matrix with weight less than `tau` are set to `0` in each step of the algorithm.
+Elements of the consensus matrix with weight less than `tau` are set to zero in each step of the algorithm.
 If no value is provided, the code uses the value for which the chosen clustering algorithm gives the best performance on the [LFR benchmark graph](https://arxiv.org/abs/0805.4770)

 ```
 -d delta